-- 34. We are required to make reasonable efforts to complete a draft LAD no later than 80 working days after the end of the TDL year, which is mid-October.
-A draft LAD must include:18 - 34.1 each QLP's qualified revenue; - 34.2 each QLP's TDL liability, calculated in accordance with section 85(1)(b); and - 34.3 our reasoning, and the methodology we used. - 35.
-We are required to give public notice when the draft LAD is released.
-19 The Act provides that the closing date for submissions cannot be more than 20 working days after the date of public notice.
-20 - 36.
-In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.21 We can invite any person who has a material interest in the draft LAD to a conference.
-Conferences are generally reserved for situations where there is a serious need, such as where issues arise that require further discussion among the parties.
+- 33. We are required to make reasonable efforts to complete a draft LAD no later than 80 working days after the end of the TDL year, which is mid-October.
+A draft LAD must include: 18 - 33.1 each QLP's qualified revenue; - 33.2 each QLP's TDL liability, calculated in accordance with section 85(1)(b); and - 33.3 our reasoning, and the methodology we used. - 34.
+We are required to give public notice of the draft LAD and include in the public notice the closing date for submissions.
+The Act provides that the closing date for submissions cannot be more than 20 working days after the date of public notice. - 35.
+In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.
+We can invite any person who has a material interest in the draft LAD to a conference.
+Conferences are generally reserved for situations where there would be substantial benefit in direct discussions and engagement with stakeholders such as where complex issues arise that cannot be adequately dealt with through the ordinary submission process. - 36.
+Once we have completed the consultation on a draft LAD (and, if relevant, a revised draft LAD), we must prepare a final LAD.
+We are required to make reasonable efforts to prepare and publish a final LAD no later than 20 working days after the closing date for submissions on the draft LAD (or if relevant, the